-OLE (Object Linking and Embedding) is a technology by which users can work with documents containing “objects” created or edited by third-party applications.
-That is, OLE allows an editing application to export these “objects” to another editing application and then import them with additional content.
+OLE stands for “Object Linking and Embedding”.
+This is the technology by which users can work with documents containing “objects” created or edited by third-party applications.
+That is, OLE allows an application to export these “objects” to another application for editing, and then import them back with some additional content.

-In this article, we will talk about inserting an OLE object and setting its properties, as well as inserting an online video into a document.
+In this article, we will talk about inserting an OLE object and setting its properties into a document.

 The following code example shows how to insert OLE Object into a document:

 Set File Name and Extension when Inserting OLE Object

 OLE package is a legacy and “undocumented” way to store embedded objects if an OLE handler is unknown.

 Early Windows versions such as Windows 3.1, 95, and 98 had a Packager.exe application that could be used to embed any type of data into the document.
 This application is now excluded from Windows, but Microsoft Word and other applications still use it to embed data if the OLE handler is missing or unknown.
 The OlePackage class allows users to access the OLE Package properties.

 The following code example shows how to set the file name, extension, and display name for OLE Package:

 Users can access OLE object data using various properties and methods of the OleFormat class.
 For example, it is possible to get the OLE object raw data or the path and name of a source file for the linked OLE object.

 The following code example shows how to get OLE Object raw data using the GetRawData method: